AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Stacks;

-Marking the function as :ada:`Ghost` achieves this goal.
-What is more, it ensures that the subprogram ``Get_Model`` is never used in production code.
+We see that marking the function as :ada:`Ghost` achieves this goal: it ensures that the subprogram ``Get_Model`` is never used in production code.

 Global Ghost Variables
 ~~~~~~~~~~~~~~~~~~~~~~

-Though it happens less often, specifications may require storing additional
+Though it happens less frequently, you may have specifications requiring
-information into global variables.
-As this information is not needed in
+you to store additional information in global variables that isn't needed
-normal code, these global variables should be marked as ghost, so that
+in normal code.
+You should mark these global variables as ghost, allowing
-they can be erased by the compiler.
-These variables can be used for
-various reasons, and a rather common case is to specify programs modifying
+the compiler to remove them when assertions aren't enabled.
+You can use
+these variables for any purpose within the contracts that make up your
+specifications.
+A common scenario is writing specifications for
-a complex or private global data structure by providing a model for it,
+subprograms that modify a complex or private global data structure: you can
+use these variables to provide a model for that structure that's updated by
-that is updated by the program along with the data structure.
+the ghost code as the program modifies the data structure itself.

-Global variables can also store information about previous runs of subprograms
+You can also use ghost variables to store information about previous runs
-in order to specify simple temporal properties.
+of subprograms to specify temporal properties.
 In the following example, we
-have two procedures, one to access a state ``A`` and the other to access a
+have two procedures, one that accesses a state ``A`` and the other that
-state ``B``.
-The global variable ``Last_Accessed_Is_A`` is used to specify that
+accesses a state ``B``.
+We use the ghost variable ``Last_Accessed_Is_A`` to
-``B`` cannot be accessed twice without accessing ``A`` in between.
+specify that ``B`` can't be accessed twice in a row without accessing ``A``
+in between.

 .. code:: ada run_button
    :class: ada-run-expect-failure